halfflat/glob/README.md

 that understands glob quirks (i.e. ? and * cannot match a period at the beginning of a filename component.)

-The main glob implementation has a callback interface for handling results, and takes a `glob_fs_provider` as an argument.
+The main glob implementation returns a vector of results (as `std::string`) and takes a `glob_fs_provider` as an argument.
 This object abstracts the needed file system queries, and is also used to provide a mock filesystem for unit testing.